 Actually, I should be writing classes but that would not make for an easy-to-read headline.
 Some of you know that I have been attending a few classes; both fiction and non-fiction, and I’ve been going through the motions … I will have more time again to read up on all the blogs I missed.
 Pinky swear!

 While texting isn’t the worst thing you can do with your life, I do wish for writing something more meaningful.

 The German Volkshochschule could be compared to a community college.
 They offer anything from basket weaving to language classes.
 All of my lecturers were published authors and, let’s face it, kinda need a bread job as well.
 While the classes are a bargain, you learn a lot.
-It is also nice to have a weekly date just for writing.
+It is also nice to have a weekly date just for writing (and pass the Corona Winters with something fun).
 I was lucky to attend two courses in a classroom.
 With real people!
-The online classes were actually really good fun, too.
+The online classes were actually good fun, too.